-We are committed to having sound corporate governance practices that maximize stockholder value in a manner consistent with legal requirements and the highest standard of integrity.
-In that regard, the Board has adopted guidelines that provide a framework for the governance of Quanta.
-In addition, we continually review these guidelines and regularly monitor developments in the area of corporate governance.
-Our Corporate Governance Guidelines are posted on our website at www.quantaservices.com under the heading "Investors & Media / Corporate Governance."
+We are committed to having sound corporate governance practices that maximize stockholder value in a manner consistent with legal requirements and the highest standards of integrity.
+In that regard, the Board has adopted guidelines that provide a framework for the governance of Quanta, and we continually review these guidelines and regularly monitor developments in the area of corporate governance.
+Our Corporate Governance Guidelines are posted in the "Investors & Media / Governance" section of our website at www.quantaservices.com.